aristanetworks/atd-public/topologies/datacenter-latest/labguides/source/cvp_cc.rst

 |
 |

 8. This screen will show pending tasks that will be associated with a Change Control(CC).
-Select all pending Tasks and click '+ Create Change Control'.
+Select all pending Tasks and click '+ Create Change Control with 4 Tasks'.

 |
 |